-Make a list ahead of time that you can share with your doctor.
+Make a list ahead of time that you can share with your health care provider.
 Your list should include:

-Key personal information, including any major stresses or recent life changes
+- Key personal information, including any major stresses or recent life changes

-Questions to ask your doctor
+- Questions to ask your health care provider

-What kinds of tests do I need?
+- What kinds of tests are needed?

-What's the most appropriate treatment?
+- What's the most appropriate treatment?

-What kind of risks does my heart condition create?
+- What kind of risks does my heart condition create?

-How will we monitor my heart?
+- How will we monitor my heart?

-How often will I need follow-up appointments?
+- How often will I need follow-up appointments?

-How will other conditions I have or medications I take affect my heart problem?
+- How will other conditions I have or medications I take affect my heart problem?

-Do I need to restrict my activities?
+- Do I need to restrict my activities?

-Are there any brochures or other printed material that I can take home with me?
-What websites do you recommend visiting?
+- Are there any brochures or other printed material that I can take home with me?
+What websites do you recommend?

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask additional questions.
+In addition to the questions that you've prepared to ask your health care provider, don't hesitate to ask additional questions.

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
-Being ready to answer them may reserve time to go over any points you want to spend more time on.
-Your doctor may ask:
+Your health care provider is likely to ask you a number of questions.
+Being ready to answer them may save time to go over any details you want to spend more time on.
+Your health care provider may ask:

-When did you first begin experiencing symptoms?
+- When did you first begin having symptoms?

-How often have you had episodes of a fast heartbeat?
+- How often have you had episodes of a fast heartbeat?

-How long have the episodes lasted?
+- How long have the episodes lasted?

-Does anything, such as exercise, stress or caffeine, seem to trigger or worsen episodes?
+- Does anything, such as exercise, stress or caffeine, seem to trigger or worsen episodes?

-Do you smoke?
+- Do you smoke?

-Do you use recreational drugs?
+- Do you use stimulant drugs?

-What medications do you take for these conditions, and do you take them as prescribed?
+- What medications do you take for these conditions, and do you take them as prescribed?

 Last Updated Oct 22, 2022